| Soil Formation - IntroductionAll soils initially come from rocks, this is termed the ‘parent

 event, a dye tablet is placed in the field and the extent of

+the resulting runoff pattern then becomes only too clear.
 The wind is also able to move surprisingly large quantities

 of soil.
 On occasions fine soil deposits can be seen in many